The People who Build Rail Trails: Part 1

 Enthusiastic person: “This used to be a railroad?”

-Both the state Department of Conservation and Recreation (DCR) and MassDOT are heavily invested in making the Mass Central Rail Trail a reality and there’s active design and construction activities in multiple locations along the corridor.
-That said, while Massachusetts owns more miles in inactive railways (over 800 miles) than any other state, it lacks state wide authority (legislation) to drive projects like the Mass Central Rail Trail, so it becomes the responsibility of cities and towns to take up the effort (aided by state grants) resulting in miles of trails on the ground.
+Both the state Department of Conservation and Recreation (DCR) and MassDOT are heavily invested in making the Mass Central Rail Trail a reality, and there’s active design and construction activities in multiple locations along the corridor.
+That said, while Massachusetts owns more miles of inactive railways (over 800 miles) than any other state, it lacks statewide authority (legislation) to drive projects like the Mass Central Rail Trail.
+That means it becomes the responsibility of cities and towns to take up the effort (aided by state grants) to build miles of trails on the ground.

-A great early example is the Minuteman Bikeway in Greater Boston, which took 18 years of advocacy, negotiation and wrangling to get built - a great 17-minute documentary done by a then graduate student at Northeastern, is definitely worth watching if you haven’t seen it: https://www.youtube.com/watch?v=gBY81vjAD2E
+The extremely popular and successful Minuteman Bikeway in Greater Boston faced similar opposition for years.
+In fact, it took 18 years of advocacy, negotiation, and wrangling to get built.
+An excellent 17-minute documentary on the history of the trail was produced by a graduate student at Northeastern a few years back and is definitely worth watching if you haven’t seen it: https://www.youtube.com/watch?v=gBY81vjAD2E

-Both Peter and Craig had some great key points in thinking about advocacy for trails, especially rail-trails.
+At the conference, both Peter and Craig had some key points about advocacy for trails, especially rail-trails:

-1. Have a plan.
-Think how to devise a plan that can be effectively communicated through a variety of channels.
+1. Have a plan that can be effectively communicated through a variety of channels.

 2. Be prepared for the long haul.
-There are misguided people who strongly object (still) to trails and rail trails and quote the usual silly reasons - they’ll bring increased crime, they’ll trespass on my property, they’ll lower my property values.
+Despite the general success of rail trails, there are still misguided people who strongly object and give the usual, unfounded reasons, such as "they’ll bring increased crime, they’ll trespass on my property, they’ll lower my property values."
 All of these “reasons” have been thoroughly refuted, but there you go.

 Craig likes to talk about the process of building trails as a “drip by drip” sequence.
 His recommended steps include:

-2) Get people who’ve done this work in similar areas (rural for rural communities, urban for cities, etc.) to come and speak and talk about lessons learned.
+2. Invite speakers who’ve done this work in similar areas (rural for rural communities, urban for cities, etc.) to come talk about lessons learned.

 Craig's guidance is very similar to the parks and open spaces friends groups approach that I work with in my parks/open space consulting work.